armmac1/armmac1/README.md

 - Styled Components

 ### ⚒ Work In Progress
-- Building simple online service store to learn state management with Redux and componenet styling with 'Styled Compoenents'.
+- Building simple online service store to learn state management with Redux and component styling with 'Styled Compoenents'.